 Zoom isn’t the only video source we support!
-You can also use the Video linking tab is the best option when linking to YouTube, Vimeo, or Twitch videos because it allows the videos to beautifully embed in your Guidebook Web page which keep your virtual audience in one location.
-Note that YouTube, Vimeo and Twitch videos can be docked so that the user can navigate around the rest of the Guidebook Web page information while still viewing the video.
+You can also use the Video linking tab to link YouTube, Vimeo, or Twitch videos.
+Doing so allows the videos to beautifully embed in your Guidebook Web page and it helps to keep your virtual audience in one location.
+Note that YouTube, Vimeo and Twitch videos can be docked, allowing users to navigate the Guidebook Web page while still viewing the video.

 To add a video link, open the Schedule in Builder.
 Select a session, then click on the Videos tab.
 Here, you will be able to add a new video by entering the URL.
-YouTube, Twitch, and Vimeo are supported with more options on the way.
+Zoom, YouTube, Twitch, and Vimeo are supported, with more options on the way!

-You can synchronize the data for the video from this tab.
+You can also synchronize the data for the video from this tab.
 Syncing the data will update the video to have the most current title as well as the start and end time (for live videos).
 If the video is currently active, the Guidebook Web page will display a “Live” badge.
 If the video has a start time but is not yet active, the video will display an “Upcoming” badge.